ploq/ghclone/README.md

 # ghclone

-Simple tool for cloning Github repo with SSH by HTTP(s) link.
+Simple tool for cloning git repos with SSH by HTTP(s) link.